 Although the results of the oral human abuse potential study showed a difference in the Drug Liking endpoint, there was no statistically significant reduction in the response to Take Drug Again.
 Therefore, it cannot be concluded that ARYMO ER has physical and chemical properties that are expected to reduce abuse via the oral route.

-Abuse of ARYMO ER by injection, as well as by the oral and nasal routes, is still possible.
+Abuse of ARYMO ER by the intravenous and nasal routes, as well as by the oral route, is still possible.

 Additional data, including epidemiological data, when available, may provide further information on the impact of the current formulation of ARYMO ER on the abuse liability of the drug.
 Accordingly, this section may be updated in the future as appropriate.

 Both tolerance and physical dependence can develop during chronic opioid therapy.
 Tolerance is the need for increasing doses of opioids to maintain a defined effect such as analgesia (in the absence of disease progression or other external factors).
 Tolerance may occur to both the desired and undesired effects of drugs, and may develop at different rates for different effects.

 Physical dependence results in withdrawal symptoms after abrupt discontinuation or a significant dose reduction of a drug.
 Withdrawal also may be precipitated through the administration of drugs with opioid antagonist activity (e.g., naloxone, nalmefene), mixed agonist/antagonist analgesics (e.g., pentazocine, butorphanol, nalbuphine), or partial agonists (e.g., buprenorphine).
 Physical dependence may not occur to a clinically significant degree until after several days to weeks of continued opioid usage.